 [info] Publishing build scan...

-Once you’ve gone through the initial setup of the previous section, you are ready to start publishing build scans.
+Once you’ve gone through the initial setup of the previous section, you are ready to start publishing Build Scans.
 But when should you publish them?
 Every time you run a build?
 Only when the build fails?
 It’s up to you.
-The Gradle Enterprise sbt plugin has several options that allow you to use whatever approach works best.
+The Develocity sbt plugin has several options that allow you to use whatever approach works best.

 Publishing every build run